 This massive vote swing alone could have turned the popular vote in favor of Adams over Jackson.
-Therefore the claims that Jackson was the true choice of the people in the election of 1824 were simply unfounded.
+Therefore the claims that Jackson was the true choice of the people in the election of 1824 do not stand upon closer examination.

 Jackson’s politically savvy move of enraging his base supporters and giving them a cause to become politically active certainly helped in his election victory.
 Voter turnout drastically increased from 1824 to 1828, rising from ~27% to ~57% of the voting eligible population.

-Adams was a long shot for reelection simply due to the nature upon which he won in the first place.
+Adams’ chances for reelection were slim simply due to the nature upon which he won in the first place.
 Adams benefited from the fractured nature of the 1824 election where four separate candidates garnered significant electoral and popular votes.

 New voters historically tend to skew towards voting against the incumbent after entering the political sphere.
 Voter turnout more than doubled in 1828 and Adams’ competition consolidated into just one opponent.

 This combination doomed Adams far more than Jackson riding a populist wave to victory ever could.

-Despite this, Jackson’s victory ushered in the so-called “Jacksonian Era” which is known as a period of intense democratization of US politics.
-Many property-owning requirements vanished as suffrage was expanded to nearly all white men.
+Despite this, Jackson’s victory ushered in the so-called “Jacksonian Era,” known as a period of intense democratization of US politics.
+Many property-owning requirements vanished as suffrage expanded to nearly all white men.

 By 1832 all states except for one (South Carolina) used the popular vote to determine electors.
 Most had also changed their systems to where the state winner would receive all electoral votes instead of a percentage.

 It also ushered in the era of the “Second Party System.”
 Jackson had many political enemies who formed a new party to oppose his policies and “King Andrew” himself.
 The Whig Party briefly came into prominence to counter the Jacksonian Democrats following the important Bank War of 1832.

 Henry Clay’s reputation also suffered greatly from the unfounded accusations of the “Corrupt bargain.”
-Though once a shoo-in for president, Clay failed to win in any of the five elections he ran as a candidate.
+Though once a shoo-in for president, Clay failed to win any of the five elections he ran as a candidate.